 She has been the PI or co-PI on several externally funded projects, including research-practice partnerships with local under-served schools and collaborations with international partners.

-The following view on teaching guides my current work:
+The following view on teaching guides her work:

 Teaching depends on the structure, organization, and operation of schools; these factors evolve together over time.
 They are adapted to multiple conditions and tend toward a stable pattern: a balancing of what is desirable (values) with what is possible (ecological realities).
 History, politics, economics, and social factors repeat, reinforce, and undermine existing practices.
 Over time, teaching, like all cultural activities and routines, becomes relatively transparent and taken for granted; it embodies beliefs concerning what is right and proper.
 The narrow range of instructional practices a teacher happens to have observed (both as a student earlier in life and elsewhere) is one of the major barriers to changing teaching (Gallimore and Santagata, 2005).

-For more details about my background, see my CV: SantagataCV
+For more details about her background, see: SantagataCV

 3200 Education Building